 This page will continue to be updated as details are confirmed with NHS England for the February 2019 review point of the Quality Payments Scheme.

 Click on a heading below for more information.

 Q. Do I have to engage with the Quality Payments Scheme?

-No. The scheme is voluntary – contractors do not need to engage with it – but PSNC recommends that all contractors should seek to meet as many of the quality criteria as possible (as well as meeting the four gateway criteria).
-Contractors that successfully meet the requirements will receive Quality Payments which will be funded from a £75 million budget that is part of the overall community pharmacy funding budget of £2.592 billion.
+No. The scheme is voluntary – contractors do not need to engage with it – but PSNC recommends that all contractors should seek to meet as many of the quality criteria as possible (as well as meeting the five gateway criteria).
+Contractors that successfully meet the requirements will receive Quality Payments which will be funded from a £37.5 million budget.

 Q. Which pharmacies are eligible to take part in the Quality Payments Scheme?